 Annual Exclusion Gift Amount

-The gift tax annual exclusion (also simply called the annual exclusion) was not changed in 2021 and will remain at $15,000.
+The gift tax annual exclusion (also simply called the annual exclusion) was also changed in 2022 and will be increased to $16,000.
 This gift tax annual exclusion was indexed for inflation in 1997 and has increased over time as shown below.